Do you wonder how statistics lies?

 By definition, ignorance means lack of knowledge, understanding, or information about something.

-Statistics lies when a person presenting statistical data lacks knowledge, understanding, or information about statistical-methodological techniques which enable one to analyse data in scientifically objective way.
+Statistics lies when a person presenting statistical data lacks knowledge, understanding, or information about statistical-methodological techniques which enables us to analyse data in a scientifically objective way.

-Although we live in an evidence-based world, our societies have not done enough to enable citizens to be statistically literate.
+Although we live in an evidence-based world, our societies have not done enough to enable citizens development of statistical literacy – the key skill of the digital era.

-In old times, being able to read and write enabled citizens to have more prosperous life.
-Today’s data world requires statistical literacy.
+In the past, being able to read and write enabled citizens to have more prosperous lives.
+Today’s data-driven world requires statistical literacy.

 Why is it so?